Importance of mass and enthalpy conservation in the modeling of titania nanoparticles flame synthesis: Results in 1D premixed configuration

-Figures \ref{fig:1dp_grionestep_flame_phi1_ticl4_5e-2} and \ref{fig:1dp_grionestep_xtitania_phi1_ticl4_5e-2} show respectively the main combustion species mass fraction and temperature profiles, and the TiCl$_{4}$, Cl$_{2}$ and TiO$_{2}$ mole fraction profiles in the 1D premixed flame.
+Figs. \ref{fig:1dp_grionestep_flame_phi1_ticl4_5e-2} and \ref{fig:1dp_grionestep_xtitania_phi1_ticl4_5e-2} show respectively the main combustion species mass fraction and temperature profiles, and the TiCl$_{4}$, Cl$_{2}$ and TiO$_{2}$ mole fraction profiles in the 1D premixed flame.
 Although the mass fractions are generally the variables of interest, as they are the transported variables, in the present case the Ti-containing species mole fractions are plotted rather than the mass fractions, as the number of Ti atoms is conserved so that the conversion yield can be visualized more easily in terms of mole fractions.
-As it can be seen in Figure \ref{fig:1dp_grionestep_xtitania_phi1_ticl4_5e-2}, the conversion of TiCl$_{4}$ into TiO$_{2}$ is very efficient, almost equal to $100 \%$.
-The TiO$_{2}$ one-step reaction is relatively fast, although the reaction front is much less stiff than the combustion front depicted in Figure \ref{fig:1dp_grionestep_flame_phi1_ticl4_5e-2}.
-With such a high nanoparticle concentration, it is expected that the phase change has some impact on the gas-phase enthalpy, and therefore on the flame structure.
+As it can be seen in Fig. \ref{fig:1dp_grionestep_xtitania_phi1_ticl4_5e-2}, the conversion of TiCl$_{4}$ into TiO$_{2}$ is very efficient, almost equal to $100 \%$.
+The TiO$_{2}$ one-step reaction is relatively fast, although the reaction front is much less stiff than the combustion front depicted in Fig. \ref{fig:1dp_grionestep_flame_phi1_ticl4_5e-2}.

-In Figure \ref{fig:1dp_grionestep_hk_phi1_ticl4_5e-2} the enthalpies of the respective phases -- gas/particle -- and the enthalpy of the mixture are plotted.
-The absolute value of the gas enthalpy $\tilde{h}_{\text{g}}$ decreases significantly as the TiCl$_{4}$ is converted into TiO$_{2}$.
-In the burnt gases, most of the mixture enthalpy $h$ comes from the particle enthalpy $\tilde{h}_{\text{p}}$, even though the injected mass fraction of TiCl$_{4}$ is only $5 \%$.
+In Fig. \ref{fig:1dp_grionestep_hk_phi1_ticl4_5e-2} the enthalpies of the respective phases -- gas/particle -- and the total enthalpy of the mixture are plotted.
+The gas enthalpy $\tilde{h}_{\text{g}}$ increases significantly as the gaseous TiCl$_{4}$ is converted into solid TiO$_{2}$.
+In the burnt gases, most of the mixture enthalpy $h$ comes from the particle enthalpy $\tilde{h}_{\text{p}}$, even though the injected mass fraction of TiCl$_{4}$ is only $5\,\%$.
 This is due to the relatively large absolute value of the enthalpy of TiO$_{2}$ \cite{west_first-principles_2007}.
+Note that the total enthalpy is conserved in the 1D premixed flame with the conservative model, proving that the model is indeed conservative.